freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/apis-and-microservices-projects/url-shortener-microservice.md

 <section id='instructions'>

-**HINT:** Do not forget to use a body parsing middleware to handle the post requests.
+**HINT:** Do not forget to use a body parsing middleware to handle the POST requests.
 Also, you can use the function `dns.lookup(host, cb)` from the `dns` core module to verify a submitted URL.
-You can learn about this function from its [documentation](https://nodejs.org/api/dns.html)
+You can learn about this function from its [documentation](https://nodejs.org/api/dns.html).

 </section>